Skip to content

 ) -> Future[T]

-A classmethod to call func in the thread specified by name.
+A classmethod to call func in a Caller specified by the options.

 Parameters: